-UNDP supports development of the national adaptation plan for TurkmenistanApr 18, 2017
+UNDP supports development of Turkmenistan’s national adaptation planApr 18, 2017

-“The purpose of developing NAP is to define actions and processes that can serve as a baseline for implementing measures on adaptation to climate change.
+“The purpose of developing National Adaptation Plans is to define actions and processes that can serve as a baseline for implementing measures on adaptation to climate change.
 It is necessary to develop a common understanding of the current level of capacity to reduce the effects of climate change.
 The process involves a wide range of stakeholders; it requires analysis and understanding of vulnerability.
 Mostly, we talk about the process of risk management, namely proper assessment of risks and response to them.
 The Paris Agreement for the first-time enshrined international commitments on the impact of climate change.
 Since 2020, we will begin to submit reports, including baseline data, progress and indicators,” explained Ms. Yovel.

 Environment and Energy Programme Office